Nims (river): Tributaries

-Arms over six kilometres long
+Tributaries over six kilometres long

-The lefthand offbrooks are in dark blue, the righthand ones on light blue, all shown in downstream order.
+The left-hand tributaries are in dark blue, the right-hand ones on light blue, all shown in downstream order.

 History

 One of the oldest records of the river refer to it under the name of Nimisa and date to the year 798 or 799 ("31st year of the reign of Charlemagne").

 Transport

 The route of the old Nims-Sauer Valley railway ran through the southern section of the Nims valley from Messerich to Irrel.
 The line is now closed and has been partially lifted.

 Between Bickendorf and Seffern the 781 m Nims Viaduct on the Federal Motorway 60 crosses the valley of the Nims.

 Flora and fauna

 The Nims river is known for the Eifel mountain trout, which thrives due to the low pH value and cold water.